-- Staff should serve all food items. - Utensils should be used to serve food items by staff, not fingers. - Remove shared food containers from eating areas (e.g., snack bowls, pitchers of water or milk, salt and pepper shakers). - If using single service packets of condiments, provide the packet directly to each child, rather than self-serving from a bulk container. - For snack programs, dispense snacks directly to children and use prepackaged snacks only. - Close kitchen and nourishment areas that could be accessed by children or visitors. - Cease activities involving child participation in food preparation.

-- Implement other measures as necessary or appropriate, or if directed by local public health. - Ensure that food handling staff: - practice meticulous hand hygiene - are excluded from work if they are symptomatic
+- No family-style, buffet or potluck meal service is permitted in child care facilities at this time. - Staff should serve all food items.
+Utensils should be used to serve food items by staff, not fingers. - Do not use shared food containers (e.g., snack bowls, pitchers of water or milk, salt and pepper shakers). - If using single service packets of condiments, provide the packet directly to each child, rather than children serving themselves from a shared container. - For snack programs, serve snacks directly to children and pre-portioned snacks only (no family-style serving). - Close kitchen and eating areas that could be accessed by children or visitors. - Do not offer activities that involve child participation in food preparation. - Implement other measures as necessary or appropriate, or if directed by local public health. - Ensure that food handling staff: - practice meticulous hand hygiene - are excluded from work if they are symptomatic

-Child care centres may provide meals for children if they have a full kitchen with dedicated kitchen staff.
-No family-style, buffet or potluck meal service is permitted at this time.
+As per standard public health requirements, child care centres may provide meals for children if they have a full kitchen with dedicated kitchen staff.

 "No sharing" policies: It is important to reinforce no food or water bottle sharing policies for children.
-Generally, these policies are intended to reduce potential exposures to allergens, but the practice of not sharing food or water bottles in child care facilities also helps reduce virus transmission between staff and children.
+These policies reduce virus transmission between staff and children as well as reduce potential exposures to allergens.